pghvlaans/sbotools/man-md/sbofind.1.md

 ## DESCRIPTION

 **sbofind** searches the names of all available SlackBuilds for one or more search terms.
-It reports back any SlackBuilds found along with path, version, installation status information and a short description.
+It reports any SlackBuilds found along with path, version, installation status information and a short description.
 Use the **\--descriptions** option to search descriptions as well.
-This is akin to running

-    cd /usr/ports; make search name=$search_term display=name,path

-on a FreeBSD system.
 If the repository includes a *TAGS.txt* file, these tags are searched to generate additional results.

 **sbofind** issues a warning if the directory specified with **LOCAL_OVERRIDES** does not exist (see [sboconfig(1)](sboconfig.1.md) or